MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/cluster-ip-resources-fail-2-node-2-site-fsw-cluster.md

 This article describes the behavior that occurs when one node of a two-node, two-site cluster disconnects from the public cluster VLAN.
 In this case, the IP address resources and their corresponding cluster groups fail on both nodes.

-_Original product version:_ &nbsp; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

 ## Symptoms